fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 * behavioral variables,
 * and wellness variables.

-When many statistical tests are performed, some relationships may appear significant simply by chance.
+When a large number of statistical tests are performed, some relationships may appear significant simply by chance.

-FDR correction was therefore used to reduce the risk of reporting false discoveries among the relationships identified as significant.
+Therefore, relying only on raw p-values would increase the risk of reporting false-positive findings.

 ### Alternative Considered